 5.1 ITDMG will progress the group-wide HIA monitoring programme, updating the DMP to show the progress and results of HIA monitoring.
 Group HIA project baseline data was gathered in 2018.
 Group HIA project baseline results summary has been added to the DMP in Apr 2019.
+The group HIA project plots will be revisited in Spring 2021.

 5.2 Members carrying out their own HIA monitoring will be encouraged to share their data with the group.
 Glenfalloch have shared their HIA data with the group.
-SNH Ben Lui have shared their

-HIA data with the group.
+Ben Lui have shared their HIA data with the group.